 You can search the library of the United States Patent and Trademark Office (USPTO).
 If you don’t have access to a physical library, Google Patent Search and the USPTO website can help.
-Simple Patents and Quick Patents, for example, are paid design patent search services that may give more results.
-To use one of these search tools, you must pay a fee.
+Paid design patent search services may provide you with more results, but you will have to pay a fee for them.

-When conducting a design patent search, it is difficult to search by keyword.
+When conducting a design patent search, it is difficult to search via keywords.
 The drawings are the most descriptive parts of an application.
 As a result, you’ll need to conduct a more thorough image search.

 During their search, many inventors discover that design patents for their ideas already exist.
 This saves time and money in the design patent process.